 Macs for Lawyers

-Microsoft has shipped Microsoft Office 2011 for Mac.
+Microsoft has shipped a public preview of Microsoft Office 2016 for Mac.
 Read More...

 Here are some useful resources for lawyers to use for more information on Microsoft Office for Mac

 - The Entourage Help Site - Hosted by Mac Office MVPs.

 - MacTopia - A site actually run by Microsoft about Microsoft Office 2008 for Mac

 - MacInTouch - A review of Office 2008

 - The Mac Lawyer - Ben Stevens excellent blog on all things Mac for Attorneys.

 Microsoft has free support newsgroups available for nearly every product they make.
 In these newsgroups you can read questions and answers that other people have posted for the product or you can post your own questions and get answers from the other posters.

 How to Ask a Question: When posting a question to a newsgroup please be sure to indicate what software you're using, what version of the software you're using, what SPECIFICALLY you are trying to do and what happens when you try to do that (especially any error messages you may be receiving).
 It is also helpful if you tell us what you have already tried in an effort to fix it so that we don't waste time telling you to try things you've already attempted.

 What's an MVP?